The 33 Best Things to Do in Acadia National Park

 16. Try Rock Climbing, Acadia National Park

-Man with harness climbing in Acadia National Park
+People climbing on rock in Acadia National Park

 Otter Cliff is one of the few true sea cliffs in the United States, so rock climbing in Acadia National Park